 Use a disposable needle and syringe only once.
 Follow any state or local laws about throwing away used needles and syringes.
 Use a puncture-proof "sharps" disposal container (ask your pharmacist where to get one and how to throw it away).
 Keep this container out of the reach of children and pets.

-    While using Cubicin, you may need frequent blood tests.
+While using Cubicin, you may need frequent blood and urine tests.

 This medicine can cause unusual results with certain medical tests.
 Tell any doctor who treats you that you are using Cubicin.

 Store Cubicin powder in the refrigerator, do not freeze.
 After mixing Cubicin with a diluent, store in the refrigerator and use it within 48 hours.
 Do not freeze.

 Mixed medicine must be used within 12 hours if you keep it at room temperature.

 Cubicin dosing information

 Usual Adult Dose for Skin and Structure Infection: